Micrurus fulvius: Common names

 Among the many common names for Micrurus fulvius are eastern coral snake, American cobra, candy-stick snake, common coral snake, coral adder, Elaps harlequin snake, Florida coral snake, harlequin coral snake, North American coral snake, red bead snake, thunder-and-lightning snake, and, in Spanish, serpiente-coralillo arlequín (literally "harlequin coral snake").

 Description

 Micrurus fulvius is usually less than 80 cm in total length (tail included).
 The maximum reported total lengths are 121.8 cm for a specimen in Florida (Neill, 1958) and 129.5 cm (Roze, 1996).
 Males have longer tails than females, but females reach a greater total length.

 The dorsal scales are smooth, and are in 15 rows at midbody.
 The ventral scales number 197–217 in males and 219–233 in females.
 There are 40–47 subcaudals in males and 30–37 in females.
 The anal plate is divided.

-Aposematic colour pattern

-The color pattern consists of a series of rings that encircle the body: wide red and black rings separated by narrow yellow rings.
-The head is black from the rostral scale to just behind the eyes.
-This snake commonly has a black snout as well as black eyes and then a yellow band on the back half of their head behind the eyes.
-The red rings are usually speckled with black.